 Use Media Creation Tool

-Media creation tool is the best way to upgrade your Windows with latest one.
+Media creation tool is the best way to upgrade your Windows to latest one.
 Therefore, creating a “bootable USB or DVD drive” using this tool is very easy.

 Step-2: Double-click on the setup file MediaCreationTool.exe to launch the setup wizard.
 Click Yes to the prompt of UAC and then hit Accept button to go ahead.